govindak-umd/PlanningTkinter/README.md

 - Wait for the execution
 - Hit *Exit* when done.

-In this case the menu looks like this:
+In this case the menu looks like this.
+The menu will be updated as and when more algorithms are added.
 <p align="center">
   <img height="400" src="Images/tkinter_menu.PNG">
 </p>